agusramdan/odoo_approval/README.md

-# Approval , Notification  Addons
+# Approval , Notification and Delegation of Authority Addons

 ## Overview

-This repository contains custom Odoo addons for Approval Management Notification and Delegation of Authority (DOA).
+This repository contains custom Odoo addons for Approval Management, Notification and Delegation of Authority (DOA).

 Modules included: